unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 ## 03. Tutorial: Mount 9pfs

-In this tutorial we will see what we would need to do if we wanted to have a filesystem available.
+In this tutorial, we will see what we would need to do if we wanted to have a filesystem available.
 To make it easy, we will use the `9pfs` filesystem, as well as the `newlib` library.
 The latter is used so that we have available an API that would enable us to interact with this filesystem (functions such as `lseek`, `open`).